Jpipe001/METAR/README.md

 + MOUNTING OF LEDS : I found it useful to mark the led strip with an arrow on the positive connection showing data in/out direction to make it easier to wire up later.
 + Cut the led strip up and tin the connections.
 + Push a pin through the front of the chart where you want place the led, then turn the chart over and place the led over the hole.
 I used Scotch Tape to keep it in place.
+Then wire and solder.
 Note, keep the wires as short as possible.
++ MOUNTING OF LEDS PLAN B : Use a foam backing.
+Lay the chart on the foam backing and push the pin through the chart and into the backing.
+Now, fix the leds to the backing foam where ever there is a pin hole.
+Wire and solder.

 + The idea is mount the LEDS behind a Chart so the light shines through the chart.